flox/nixexprs/docs/channel-construction.md

 # Channel construction

-The entry point for channel construction is `<flox/channel>`, corresponding to [`flox/channel/default.nix`](../channel/default.nix).
-This function takes a set of arguments intended to be passed via a channels `default.nix` file.
+Each channel needs to have a `default.nix` in its root that calls the `<flox/channel>` function to construct a channel, which allows the user to run `nix-build` to build outputs, Hydra to find all outputs, and other channels to use this channel as a dependency.
+The entrypoint of this function is in [`flox/channel/default.nix`](../channel/default.nix).
+It takes a set of arguments intended to be passed via a channels `default.nix` file.
 These are:

 - `name` (string, default inferred): The name of the channel.
 If not specified, the name is inferred from a number of heuristics.
 - `topdir` (path, required): The path to the channel root.
 Usually just `./.`, indicating that the channel lives in the same directory as the file importing `<flox/channel>`.
 This directory is used to determine all outputs of the channel.
 See below section for details.